catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-matrixchat-on-catalyst-cloud.rst

 ########################################################
-Deploying Matrix Synapse on Catalyst Cloud using Ansible
+Deploying matrix synapse on Catalyst Cloud using ansible
 ########################################################

 This tutorial assumes the following: